mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 $ aursync --repo mdaffin --root local-repo aurutils
 ```

-Replace `mdaffin` with the name of your repo, this must match the section in
+Replace `mdaffin` with the name of your repository, this must match the section in
 `/etc/pacman.conf`.
-Since we have a remote repo we need to tell `aursync` were
+Since we have a remote repository we need to tell `aursync` were
 to place the files using `--root <dir>` pointing it to a local package cache
 (exact location does not matter).

-If all goes well you should end up with the package and repo database inside
+If all goes well you should end up with the package and repository database inside
 the cache directory.

 ```bash